unstoppablecarl/downsync/src/markdown/downsync-rules.md

 **Scoring**: Players score by capturing the VIP on their opponents side of the table.
 When a player ends a Taskforce Activation, each Unit within 1" of the opposing VIP scores 1 Victory Point.
 Each opposing Unit within 6" subtracts 1 Victory Point from this amount.
-Multi-Base Units must have more than half of their starting Infantry Bases within 1".
+Multi-Base Units must have more than half of their starting Sub-Units within 1".

 **Victory Conditions**: The game ends when a Force gains its 3rd Victory Point or one side is wiped out.